Compare & Save on Conveyancing Solicitors

 Exchanging contracts happens towards the end of the conveyancing process when both the buyer and seller sign their contracts and exchange them to transfer ownership of the property.

 This is a vital part of the conveyancing process as not only does it make the buyer the legal owner of the property, but it also makes it incredibly hard for both parties to back out of the sale.
 Once the contracts have been signed and exchanged, the transaction is legally binding.

 To further explain the process, we’ve put together this guide to help explain everything you need to know about exchanging contracts.
 From how to get started to how long it takes, we’ve got you covered.

 You can only exchange contacts after you/your conveyancer has:

-Agreed on an Offer – Agreeing on a price is part of the contract, as is establishing exactly which fixtures and fittings will be included in the sale of the property.
+Agreed on an Offer – Agreeing on a price is part of the contract as it’s establishing exactly which fixtures and fittings will be included in the sale of the property.
 Only once the seller has agreed and accepted an offer will you exchange contracts.

 Had Your Mortgage Agreed – After you’ve had your mortgage application accepted and offered to you, you can exchange contracts.

-Undergone Property Searches – Your conveyancer will enquire aboutto discover vital information on the property and area you plan to buy.
+Undergone Property Searches – Your conveyancer will enquire about property searches to discover vital information on the property and area you plan to buy in.

-Agreed Date of Completion – A date for completion will need to be agreed on by both buyer and seller before you can exchange contracts.
-This is important if you are in a chain, or if you already have a move-in date established at your new property.
+Agreed the Date of Completion – A date for completion will need to be agreed upon by both the buyer and seller before you can exchange contracts.
+This is important if you’re in a property chain or if you already have a move-in date established.

-Read and Understand Contract – You should thoroughly read through the contract to ensure you are happy everything that has been included.
+Read and Understood the Contract – You should thoroughly read through the contract to ensure you’re happy with everything that has been included.
 Your conveyancer will help you break down and understand the contract.

-Before exchanging contracts, both the buyer and seller are legally allowed to back out of the sale at any time.
-Once the contracts have been exchanged, it’s notoriously difficult to pull out of the sale with the seller being legally obliged to sell the property to the buyer.
+Before exchanging contracts, both the buyer and seller are legally allowed to back out of the sale.
+Once the contracts have been exchanged, it’s notoriously difficult to pull out of the sale, with the seller being legally obliged to sell the property to the buyer.